tin6150/py-conda/README.md

 # py-conda
-unofficial python with conda -- intended as container in hpc environent
+unofficial containerazation of python with conda -- intended as container in hpc environent